Moop and Dreadly in the Treasure on Bing Bong Island: Synopsis

 The game then has two endings, the first is to leave the island with the Golden Glockenspiel (the treasure) or to give it to Chief Earwig and Princess Connie.
 If the player chooses the first option they leave with the Glockenspiel and find that it's fake gold, if they give it to the villagers, they tell them the treasure was fake and give them real gold to leave with.

-In either ending you see Moop and Dreadly waved off and see them sail away to their next adventure.
+In either ending you see Moop and Dreadly wave off and see them sail away to their next adventure.

 Gameplay

 The game allows the player to pick up items, go to different locations, listen to characters, and find trivial click points.
 Clicking on an item allows the player to drag it over the screen.
 Clicking on a certain place while holding an object allows our heroes to use it.
 Most puzzles require the player to make exchanges with characters and trade items.